 Initially it will be a donor foreskin from a cadaver.
 Once our procedure is commercially available in the future, we will also be working towards offering 3D printed foreskins.
 This will be printed with the patient's DNA and properly innervated, along with the other structures of the foreskin to create a custom regenerated foreskin.

 Yes, our goal is to regenerate all the structures and restore full functionality.
 The ridged band is part of the extracellular matrix (ECM) and will be regenerated alongside the other structures.
 The frenulum is also taken from the donor during the collection the process and will be regenerated as well.
-The frenulum will be reattached via a microsurgery.
+Regardless of if you have a frenulum left or not, or one that is of different size, we will make sure it is regenerated and reattached via a microsurgery.

 Even when circumcised, the remaining foreskin still sends all the information through the very same spinal neurons.
 While we might have tens of thousands of nerve endings, they all lead towards the same big channel(s) leading into the spine and finally to the brain.
 If your whole penis was chopped off at birth, then there might be cause for concern.
 But this way, the axons in your spine associated with your foreskin have always been used, because they are used for the entire penis.
 We also know the brain can receive sensation from newly transplanted limbs.
 We've never seen how the brain reacts after receiving a foreskin post-circumcision because it has never been done - that is our goal.